cisco/lal-build-manager/SPEC.md

 #### lal fetch
  - *lal fetch [--core]*: fetches all versions corresponding to the manifest from the registry and puts them into `INPUT`.
 The optional `--core` flag will disregard any `devDependencies`.

-### Uncommon/Advanced/Internal Command Specification
 #### lal shell
 Enters an interactive shell in the container listed in `.lalrc` mounting the current directory.

-Useful for experimental builds with stuff like `bcm` and `opts`.
+Useful for experimental builds using internal scripts in a repo.
 Assumes you have run `lal fetch` or equivalent so that `INPUT` is ready for this.

-Should run:
+lal shell should simply run:

 ```sh
 docker run \